virtual/hugo-static-satinflame/content/blog/approving-pages-oucampus.md

 ### Missing or poor image descriptions

 As always, review the alt (description) field for each image.
-Image titles can be helpful when a user doesn't know what clicking a link will do, but otherwise, all alternative text should be placed in an alt field.
 When developing description content, consider what one might type to find this image using a Google search.
 If the image contains important text, type it out in the description.
 Don't include the words "logo of" or "image of" in alternative text.
 Screen readers can automatically detect when they share a description of an image.

 ## In summary